chellesar0296-a11y/Fundy/README.md

 - connect campaign ---> create contract
 - donate function
 - reward function
-- verification problem --> the verified user still show the organizer not verified
 - the all link in the footer of web app
 - cannot donate own campaign
-- do not show own campaign in the dashboard campaign suggestion
 - media upload in the post update in the campaign management
 - First page a little bit big the things
--

 can do:
 - Full function of shipping physical reward (may not do)